 Below is a wartime photograph of Stocky with the personalized Spitfire that bore his initials, JFE, a tribute both to his service record and to his leadership qualities.

-In conclusion, Stocky also developed his talent as an artist later in life.
-He didn’t take up painting until after his retirement, and tackled it with his usual determination.
-Here’s a photo I took of Stocky in his living room, standing in front of several of his beautiful paintings.
+Stocky didn’t take up painting until after his retirement, and tackled it with his usual determination.
+Here Stocky stands in his living room in front of several of his beautiful paintings.

 Many of them feature the prairie landscape he still loves so much.

 Because they are both veterans, I chose to use their informal wedding photograph on the cover of my book, My Favourite Veterans: True Stories From World War Two’s Hometown Heroes.
-For more info about this book, which has twenty-eight original stories about veterans, check out the book cover image at the bottom of this page.
+(The book is now out of print, but you may read all the stories from the book here on my website).

-I had the great pleasure of presenting a copy of My Favourite Veterans to Stocky and Toni in person at their home in Comox, B.C. in September 2016.
+I had the great pleasure of presenting a copy of the book to Stocky and Toni in person at their home in Comox, B.C. in September 2016.
 They are as gracious and charming as ever, and quite thrilled to have their wedding photo on the cover.
 “I always liked that photo!”
 Stocky said.

 * * * * *